azukiapp/azk/README.md

 ## Main features

 * Provisioning: with custom recipes and scripts
-* Builtin load-balancer
+* Built in load-balancer
 * Monitoring
-* Builtin file sync
+* Built in file sync
 * Automatic start-up (and reload) script
 * Logging

-Works on Linux & MacOS (require 64 bit platform)
+Works on Linux & MacOS (require 64 bit platform in both cases)

 ## How It Works